-(39) 1800 RESPECT is the national Family and Domestic Violence/sexual assault counselling service.
+(43) 1800 RESPECT is the national Family and Domestic Violence/sexual assault counselling service.
 It is a free, confidential service available 24 hours a day, 7 days a week.
-Call 1800 737 732 to speak to a professional counsellor or visit the 1800RESPECT website to access online counselling.
 Interpreters are also available if needed.
 1800 RESPECT also provides secondary consultation (advice) to workers supporting those who have experienced Family and Domestic Violence/sexual assault.
+Contact details: 1800RESPECT website or 1800 737 732.